- New Teachers

 - Visit classroom beforehand.

-- Most classrooms are already eqipped with a computer and projector.
+- Most classrooms are already eqipped with a computer and projector (a ladybug).
 Reserve any other A/V equipment in advance.

 - Post your class schedule and office hours outside your office door.